-And No Rest For Brooklyn's Own Punk Hardcore Band Get Off My Lawn.
+And No Rest For Brooklyn's Own Punk Hardcore Band No Call No Show.
 A look at the Artists And Venues Fighting To Keep The City Alive.

 As you can imagine, bands don’t start out at these places.
 They earn that spot on the stage by many years of scratching and pulling their way up the ladder.
 To get there, it’s always been the small venues that turn the unknowns into stars and the local bands into household names.